theBowja/genshin-db/readme.md

 Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes.

-All in-game languages are supported for query and result. (only for characters, talents, constellations)
+All in-game languages are supported for query and result. (translations available only for characters, talents, constellations currently).

 Start with: